erikbaranowski/sandbox-php7/README.md

 1. install [Visual Studio Code](https://code.visualstudio.com/)
 2. install Visual Studio Code PHP plugins including PHP Debug
-3. Update the launch.json file with pathMappings. "${workspaceRoot}/sandbox-php7" might need to be set differently depending on the relative path of your workspace to the Visual Studio Code workspace
+3. Update the launch.json file in the workspace to include the following. "${workspaceRoot}/sandbox-php7" might need to be set differently depending on the relative path of your sandbox workspace to the Visual Studio Code workspace.
 ```JSON
 {
 	"name": "Listen for XDebug",